-College basketball’s preseason tournaments trade Maui for Asheville, Bahamas for Sioux Falls
+The college basketball schedule is a bit of a mess as teams scramble to fill dates

 Now the 24-member venue staff is meeting daily, analyzing passageways through the building in search of utmost safety, consulting with North Carolina colleges for what they’ve learned in resuming football.
 “Who is posted within a given hallway?”
 Corl said.
 “Or who has a specific door and the risk that comes with it?”
 They’re not planning on spectators just yet.

 “Normally with an event of this size and this scale,” he said, “we’d probably be planning for at least a year.”
-Now it’s condensed, but the other events that would have crowded alongside it in the planning have subsided, canceled: a crafts show, a Revivalists concert.
+Now it’s condensed, but the other events that would have crowded alongside it in the planning have subsided, canceled: a crafts show, a The Revivalists concert.

-If all goes as planned — another lousy phrase lately — they’ll have players and coaches et al entering their 7,200-seat arena in weeks.
+If all goes as planned — another lousy phrase lately — they’ll have players and coaches et al. entering their 7,200-seat arena in weeks.
 Paulsen of George Mason is not one of those, but he did say that when he returned to the gym after months of absence, “I got goose bumps.”

 Read more on college sports: